 5. Start the initialization process.
-Keep the $\triangle$ increment button pressed for more than 5 s until the following is shown on the digital display:
+Press the increment button $\triangle$ for at least 5 seconds until the digital display shows the following:

-6. The current potentiometer position is shown on the digital display after 5 s.
+6. The current potentiometer position is shown on the digital display after 5 seconds.
 Examples of the displayed potentiometer positions are given below: